sano-m38/portfoliowebsite/README.md

 A portfolio website provides relevant information to potential employers about your skills, experience, and projects you've worked on.
 You can consider your portfolio website to be your online resume.
 Moreover, a portfolio will not only enhance your online presence but will also show evidence of your expertise in a field.

-# Project tasks
+# Project features
-Design a professional portfolio website using html, css, js and bootstrap.
+- Design a professional portfolio website using html, css, js and bootstrap.
-Host the website online using github.
+- Host the website online using github.
-Ensure that there are no errors on the website.
+- Ensure that there are no errors on the website.

 # How did I do it ?
 1. Homepage section